influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/_index.md

 ---
 title: How existing InfluxDB workloads work
 description: >
-  Learn to use InfluxDB Cloud Dedicated for existing write and query workloads coming from previous version of InfluxDB.
+  Learn to use InfluxDB Cloud Dedicated for existing write and query workloads coming from InfluxDB version 1.x.
 weight: 3
 menu:
   influxdb_cloud_dedicated: